|Savannah Cemetery (#46994845)|

-Transfer requests for pages that are outside FAQ Guidelines for required transfers will be considered on an individual basis.
+In fairness to those who may be more closely related, transfer requests for pages that are outside FAQ Guidelines for required transfers will be considered on an individual basis.
 Please be specific about your relationship on any transfer requests.

 In March 2012, Savannah was recognized by the State of California as a Historical Landmark (No. 1046) - the oldest public cemetery in Southern California.

 PLEASE NOTE: Every visible monument and headstone has been photographed and posted here.
 We do, from time to time, unearth stones that have sunk or become buried over time.
 We then photograph the stone and post the picture here.
 If you don't see a photo of the headstone here, it is NOT visible.
 If you have reason to believe there should be a headstone that is not shown here, please contact us and we will do our best to probe to see if we can locate a buried stone.

 |Messages left for Savannah Cemete...
 (48)||[Leave Message]|

 Yes, the Los Angeles Star was around back then " 1851" and I think the Pomona LIbrary and the Anaheim Library still has these on film.
 I could check here too.
 But at this time I live around San Luis Obispo, but when I get back down, I will check on one of these.
 I do have other look ups to do.
 I have a list of needs.